 Data recovery software is fairly powerful.
 In the wrong hands, this power can wreak havoc on storage systems.
 In fact, one of the biggest challenges that data retrieval professionals face is trying to clean up after users who decided to recover information from failed drives with software tools.

 These tools aren’t for fixing serious errors, however.
-If you attempt to work with them when your hardware contains other underlying problems, then they could make changes that permanently sink your chances at successful data recovery.
+If you attempt to work with them when your hardware contains other underlying problems, then they could make changes that permanently sink your chances at successful data recovery software.

-Still unsure whether it’s OK to use hard disk data retrieval tools in your specific situation?
+Still unsure whether it’s OK to use hard drive data retrieval tools in your specific situation?
 Just remember this TTR Data Recovery golden rule:

 If any of the files on your drive are corrupted, then you need to leave the job up to the pros.